- Dina B.

 What are Your Accepted Forms of Payment?

-I accept cash, checks, Visa and MasterCard.
+I accept cash, checks, Visa, MasterCard, American Express and Discover.
 My rates are:

 Do You Accept Insurance for Acupuncture?